woodsmc/ostore/docs/ostoreapi.md

 - `oStore`: An OStore handle, for an open OStore.
 - `id` : A pointer to an ID.
 On success this will be populated with the ID of the Object that was created.
+- `length` : The amount of space to allocate to the object, can be zero.

 **Returns**